Artificial discovery of lattice models for wave transport: Results

-As shown in \cite{wanjura2020topological}, the sign of this winding number determines the direction of the amplification: For negative $w$, signals are amplified from left to right of the lattice, for positive $w$, in the reverse direction.
-For trivial topology $w=0$, signals are deamplified in either direction.
-Importantly, the winding number, and therefore, the occurrence and direction of amplification, depend on the signal's frequency $\omega$, see \cref{fig:gain_profile}(d).
+As discussed in Ref.~\cite{wanjura2020topological}, for $\omega$ on the real axis, the sign of the winding number in \cref{equ:winding_number} determines the direction of the amplification of a signal at the corresponding frequency: For negative $w$, signals transmitted from left to right are amplified.
+For positive $w$, the amplification direction is reversed.
+For trivial topology $w=0$, signals are de-amplified in both directions.

-The transfer matrix not only predicts the scaling of this end-to-end gain, it is also connected to the winding number.
-Specifically, the winding number is determined by the number of eigenvalues $\lambda_j$ of the transfer matrix within the unit circle, i.e.

-This is a consequence of the connection between the transfer matrix and the eigenvalue problem for $H(k)$, see \cref{app:connection_to_topology} for more details.